ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 * If the machine has obsolete specification.
 * When the machine is moved from one center to another, then the machine will retire from that old center.

-Before the machine is decommissioned the following checks must be performed.
+Before the machine is decommissioned, the following checks must be performed:

-1. All packets created must be either uploaded to server/exported to external device.
+1. All packets created must either be uploaded to server or exported to external device.
 2. All data locally saved in the machine must be cleaned up.